 Two Flavors: Burger and Waffle

-Both TurtleBot 3 models, Burger and Waffle, use single-board computer systems (in preference to netbooks, utilized in previous TurtleBot versions) to maintain costs down, and each runs the present-day variations of Ubuntu Linux (sixteen.04.2 LTS) and ROS (Kinetic).
+Both TurtleBot 3 models, Burger and Waffle, use single-board computer systems (in preference to netbooks, utilized in previous TurtleBot versions) to keep costs down, and each runs the present-day variations of Ubuntu Linux (sixteen.04.2 LTS) and ROS (Kinetic).
 The two models include the equal 360-diploma planar lidar, permitting them to do SLAM and independent navigation out of the box.
 And they also percentage nearly all in their structural components—plastic plates, metal bars, wheels, screws, nuts, and rivets.

-The difference among the two fashions is that the Waffle is bigger and includes notably better computing (an Intel Joule 570x rather than a Raspberry Pi three Model B), greater sensing (an Intel RealSense 3D sensor in addition to the lidar), and greater effective Dynamixel servos to drive the wheels and cope with greater payload.
+The difference between the two fashions is that the Waffle is bigger and includes notably better computing (an Intel Joule 570x rather than a Raspberry Pi three Model B), greater sensing (an Intel RealSense 3D sensor in addition to the lidar), and greater effective Dynamixel servos to drive the wheels and cope with greater payload.